 Is God pleased even if the flaws are plain to see?

-If we have been used of God to start a new church, regardless of how immature or small that church might be, we can be assured that God is pleased with our work.
+If we have been used by God to start a new church, regardless of how immature or small that church might be, we can be assured that God is pleased with our work.
 That is such a radical statement that I can hardly believe it myself!
 Of course, we should qualify the statement by saying that if the immaturity or lack of growth is because we did not faithfully teach the Scriptures, then we could be numbered among those who build with wood, hay or straw (1 Cor 3:12-15), and therefore will not receive a reward.
-If we talked a lot, but didn’t love the people to whom we spoke, we also have no reason to boast (1 Cor 8:1, 13:1-3).
+If we talked a lot but didn’t love the people to whom we spoke, we also have no reason to boast (1 Cor 8:1, 13:1-3).

 But if we have taught the Word and loved the people, and a few people have come to faith, experienced regeneration, and are now meeting regularly, we can be assured of heaven’s applause.